Vertical transmission of hepatitis C virus

 Worldwide, hepatitis B and C are the most common causes of chronic viral hepatitis in children and adults .
 In industrialized nations, because of vaccination programs against hepatitis B, hepatitis C virus (HCV) has become the primary cause of chronic viral hepatitis in children , with vertical transmission becoming the leading source of infection [3-5].
 Vertical transmission refers to viral transmission from the mother to the infant during pregnancy, at the time of delivery, or during the first 28 days after birth.

 The issues surrounding vertical transmission of HCV are reviewed here.
-Other topics related to the epidemiology and transmission of HCV, screening for HCV, the management of pregnant women with chronic liver disease, and a general discussion of HCV infection in children are discussed separately.
-(See "Epidemiology and transmission of hepatitis C virus infection" and "Screening for chronic hepatitis C virus infection" and "Initial prenatal assessment and first-trimester prenatal care" and "Pregnancy in women with pre-existing chronic liver disease", section on 'Chronic hepatitis C' and "Hepatitis C virus infection in children" and "Diagnosis and evaluation of chronic hepatitis C virus infection".)
+Discussion of the effects of pregnancy on HCV infection and HCV infection in children are discussed elsewhere.
+(See "Pregnancy in women with pre-existing chronic liver disease", section on 'Chronic hepatitis C' and "Hepatitis C virus infection in children".)

 TIMING OF TRANSMISSION

-Vertical transmission of HCV has been documented in numerous studies [9-23].
-However, estimates on the rate of vertical transmission of HCV vary significantly.
+Vertical transmission of HCV has been documented in numerous studies, but estimates on the rate of transmission vary [9-23].
 Some of the variability in estimates of may be the result of differences in study methodologies and maternal populations studied.
-Overall, it appears that the risk is approximately five percent in viremic women, with higher rates in certain subgroups, namely women who are coinfected with HIV.
-(See 'HIV coinfection' below.)
+Overall, it appears that the risk of vertical transmission is approximately five percent in viremic women, with higher rates in certain subgroups, namely women who are coinfected with HIV.
+(See 'HIV coinfection' below.).To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+For more information on subscription options, click below on the option that best describes you:

 - Williams R. Global challenges in liver disease.
 Hepatology 2006; 44:521.